What is Zillion Solutions?

 Semifinalist Awards

-There will be three semifinalists from each UM-Flint school/college that will win a $100 prize.
-These individuals will be in the running to be the finalist and represent their school/college during the University-wide Awards.
+There will be a minimum of three semifinalists from each UM-Flint school/college and the high school division who will win a $200 prize.
+These individuals will be in the running to be the finalist and represent their school/college during the university wide awards.

 Finalists Awards

-At least one team from each UM-Flint school/college (e.g., College of Innovation and Technology, School of Nursing, School of Management, etc.), as well as Genesee County high schools or dual enrolled students is guaranteed to be one of ten finalists and win $250.
+At least one student or team from each UM-Flint school/college (e.g., College of Innovation and Technology, School of Nursing, School of Management, etc.), as well as Genesee County high schools or dual enrolled students is guaranteed to be one of ten finalists and win $300.

 *The judges will select four additional teams from any division as finalists.

 All prizes are subject to financial aid requirements, and awards may be in the form of an all-purpose Amazon gift card.
-The winners must be enrolled in either Spring 2023, Summer 2023, Fall 2023 or Winter 2024 semesters.
+The winners must be enrolled in either summer 2026, fall 2026, or winter 2027 semesters, or be a current high school student.

 Important Dates